Combine Qualifying Bills Into One Lower Monthly Payment

 MinnesotaDebtRelief.org is a free resource where residents may find help through free do-it-yourself tools.
 In addition, residents may request a free evaluation and savings analysis to find out which of their bills are eligible for assistance.

-If you're barely paying monthly credit card minimums and living paycheck to paycheck, you're like many Minnesota residents and the countless of others across the country trying to make ends meet.
-Many look to the government for assistance to bridge the gap between expenses and income.
+Many Minnesota residents, along with countless others across the country, are struggling to make ends meet.
+If you're barely paying monthly credit card minimums and living paycheck to paycheck, you might be looking for government assistance to bridge the gap between expenses and income.
 While local and state agencies do provide a measure of emergency assistance for low-income families - there is no state or federal program in place to help provide consumers relief from credit card debt.
 The types of relief extended to banks and other financial institutions in recent years in the form of bailouts and loans unfortunately do not extend to individuals and families.

 However, a variety of debt relief options are available to consumers who get in over their heads in debt.
 These options include debt consolidation, debt management plans (DMPs) coordinated by credit counselors, debt settlement or negotiation, or even bankruptcy.

 Find out if debt relief can help you resolve your debts, whether you are struggling with credit cards, store cards, gas cards, medical bills, doctor bills, and more: